 Enterprise Content Management (ECM): The Document Lifecycle

-What is Enterprise Content Management (ECM) and what benefit does it bring to businesses?
+What is Enterprise Content Management (ECM) ?

 Enterprise Content Management (ECM) can be defined as the strategies, methods, and tools used to capture, manage, process, and deliver content and documents throughout an enterprise setting.

-Today, vendors have begun focusing on developing innovative enterprise content management solutions that focus on the business to employee aspect.
+Today, vendors have begun focusing on developing innovative enterprise content management solutions that focus on the business-to-employee aspect.
 The ideal enterprise content management solution helps firms reduce their costs, improve workflow efficiency, and enhance productivity.

 The Document Lifecycle